genix-project/genix/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to genix Core.
+This issue tracker is only for technical issues related to Genix Core.

 General genix questions and/or support requests and are best directed to the [genixpay Reddit](https://www.reddit.com/r/genixpay/).

-To report critical security issues, email infosec@genix.org and/or see the genix bug bounty program on [Bugcrowd](https://bugcrowd.com/genixdigitalcash) instead of creating Github issues.
+To report critical security issues, email admin@genix.cx and/or see the genix bug bounty program on [Bugcrowd](https://bugcrowd.com/genixdigitalcash) instead of creating Github issues.

 ### Describe the issue